-How To Build a House - A Simple Planning & House Construction Guide
+How To Build a House – A Step by Step Planning & House Construction Guide

-And if done right, the journey should be very fulfilling in the end.
+And if you can figure it out, the journey is very fulfilling in the end.

 The reality however is that most people jump right into a building project without first learning or doing a thorough research about the critical elements involved in the home building process.